Other common name(s): IP6, IP-6, InsP-6, inositol, phytic acid, phytate, myo-inositol hexaphosphate

 Inositol hexaphosphate (IP6) is a chemical found in beans, brown rice, corn, sesame seeds, wheat bran, and other high-fiber foods.
 It is converted into compounds in the body that are used by cells to relay outside messages to the cell nucleus.
 IP6 also aids the body in its use, or metabolism, of calcium and other minerals.

-Animal and lab research has found that IP6 may be effective in lowering tumor incidence and slowing tumor growth.
-However, studies of IP6 have not yet been done in people.
-Clinical trials are needed to find out how it might work in preventing or treating cancer in humans.
+Animal and lab research has found that IP6 might be effective in preventing tumors from forming and slowing tumor growth.
+One small study done in humans found that IP6 might help ease the side effects of chemotherapy and improve quality of life in people with cancer.
+Still, more clinical trials are needed to confirm these results and to find out if it might work in preventing or treating cancer in humans.

 How is it promoted for use?